krishaamer/green-filter-research/research/introduction.md

 ## Research Relevance {#research-relevance}

 -   and protecting biodiversity
+-   Make a ‘Sustainability Flywheel’ graphic, like that of Amazon’s

 This research is timely in 2023 because of the convergence of four trends: